SBA 7(a) Acquisition Loans: Financing Business Acquisitions

 Purpose and Usage

-Business Acquisitions: SBA 7(a) loans can be used specifically for acquiring businesses, making them a versatile financing option for entrepreneurs and business owners looking to expand through acquisition.
+Business Acquisitions: SBA 7(a) loans can be used specifically for acquiring businesses.

 Loan Types

-Standard 7(a) Loans: Up to $5 million for various needs related to business acquisitions, including partner buyouts and strategic acquisitions.
+Standard 7(a) loans: Up to $5 million for various needs related to business acquisitions.

 Loan Amounts and Guarantees